 Mexico's entry to the manufacturing arena began more than 50 years ago.
 At its inception, the draw for foreign manufacturers was its low-cost labor rates.
 Today the manufacturing landscape is much different; Mexico has attracted global corporations such as Volkswagen, GM, Bombardier, Bose, Eaton and other world class companies by proving it has the technical skills and capabilities to compete not only in North America, but on the world stage as well.

-Many of today's Mexican manufacturing plants reach far beyond simple assembly.
+Many of today's manufacturing companies in Mexico reach far beyond simple assembly.
 It is not uncommon to find companies that design, develop and manufacture some of the most complex products in the marketplace in a variety of industries.
 Aerospace, automotive, medical and electronics manufacturing companies find themselves at home in Mexico.
 From pacemakers to airplanes, Mexico meets and exceeds the standards set by world class companies.
 A close working relationship between industry and higher education has made this possible.
 Curricula at universities and technical schools are now shaped by the specific demands of industry.